 - Effective in relieving stress, tension, and anxiety

 - Essential oils with antispasmodic properties help in the treatment of muscle spasms and relaxation

-- Some oils also contain menthol that acts as an analgesic and control pain
+- Some oils also contain menthol that acts as an analgesic and controls pain

 Popular Essential Oils

-While there are no conclusive research results to establish the effects of essential oils on treating neuropathy, limited research suggests peppermint, roman chamomile, and lavender essential oils are the best when it comes to treating nerve pain.
+While there are no conclusive research results to establish the effects of essential oils on treating neuropathy, limited research suggests peppermint, roman chamomile, and lavender essential oils are the best for treating nerve pain.

-Peppermint oil not only smells great, but it also works great for a range of ailments from treating muscle spasms, pain, and even irritable bowel syndrome.
+Peppermint oil not only smells great, but it also works great for various ailments from treating muscle spasms, pain and even irritable bowel syndrome.